AI Insights score and explanation

 What's behind the score

-The model analyzes 900+ signals for each transaction.
+The model analyzes 900+ first-party fraud signals for each transaction.
 It looks at user behavior, device details, digital footprint signals and consistency across data points.

 Some of the top features used in decisions include: